Composting Fall Leaves

 - The leaves should be shredded, allowing more surface area.

-- Leaves should be mixed with fresh cut “green” material at a 1:1 ratio by volume for compost for a vegetable garden, and 1.5:1 for shrubs and trees
+- Leaves should be mixed with fresh cut “green” material such as manure at a 1:1 ratio by volume for compost for a vegetable garden, and 1.5:1 for shrubs and trees

 - Leaves should be wetted thoroughly before adding it to the compost pile